awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 ### Including WebSocket request headers<a name="websocket-headers-med"></a>

 The request to Amazon Transcribe Medical must include the following headers\.
-Typically thesemed headers are managed by your WebSocket client library\.
+Typically these med headers are managed by your WebSocket client library\.

 ```
 Host: transcribestreaming.region.amazonaws.com:8443